SciML/JumpProcesses.jl/docs/src/jump_types.md

 The current aggregators are:

-- `Direct`: the Gillespie Direct method SSA.
+- `Direct`: The Gillespie Direct method SSA [1].
-- `RDirect`: A variant of Gillespie's Direct method that uses rejection to sample the next reaction.
-- *`DirectCR`*: The Composition-Rejection Direct method of Slepoy et al. For large networks and linear chain-type networks it will often give better performance than `Direct`.
-(Requires dependency graph, see below.)
-- `DirectFW`: the Gillespie Direct method SSA with `FunctionWrappers`.
+- `DirectFW`: the Gillespie Direct method SSA [1] with `FunctionWrappers`.
 This aggregator uses a different internal storage format for collections of `ConstantRateJumps`.
-- `FRM`: the Gillespie first reaction method SSA. `Direct` should generally offer better performance and be preferred to `FRM`.
-- `FRMFW`: the Gillespie first reaction method SSA with `FunctionWrappers`.
-- *`NRM`*: The Gibson-Bruck Next Reaction Method.
-For some reaction network structures this may offer better performance than `Direct` (for example, large, linear chains of reactions).
+- *`DirectCR`*: The Composition-Rejection Direct method of Slepoy et al [2].
+For large networks and linear chain-type networks it will often give better performance than `Direct`.
 (Requires dependency graph, see below.)
-- *`RSSA`*: The Rejection SSA (RSSA) method of Thanh et al. With `RSSACR`, for very large reaction networks it often offers the best performance of all methods.
+- *`SortingDirect`*: The Sorting Direct Method of McCollum et al [3].
+It will usually offer performance as good as `Direct`, and for some systems can offer substantially better performance.
 (Requires dependency graph, see below.)
-- *`RSSACR`*: The Rejection SSA (RSSA) with Composition-Rejection method of Thanh et al. With `RSSA`, for very large reaction networks it often offers the best performance of all methods.
+- *`RSSA`*: The Rejection SSA (RSSA) method of Thanh et al [4,5].
+With `RSSACR`, for very large reaction networks it often offers the best performance of all methods.
 (Requires dependency graph, see below.)
-- *`SortingDirect`*: The Sorting Direct Method of McCollum et al. It will usually offer performance as good as `Direct`, and for some systems can offer substantially better performance.
+- *`RSSACR`*: The Rejection SSA (RSSA) with Composition-Rejection method of Thanh et al [6].
+With `RSSA`, for very large reaction networks it often offers the best performance of all methods.
 (Requires dependency graph, see below.)
+- `RDirect`: A variant of Gillespie's Direct method [1] that uses rejection to sample the next reaction.
+- `FRM`: The Gillespie first reaction method SSA [1]. `Direct` should generally offer better performance and be preferred to `FRM`.
+- `FRMFW`: The Gillespie first reaction method SSA [1] with `FunctionWrappers`.
+- *`NRM`*: The Gibson-Bruck Next Reaction Method [7].
+For some reaction network structures this may offer better performance than `Direct` (for example, large, linear chains of reactions).
+(Requires dependency graph, see below.)
-- *`QueueMethod`*: The queueing method.
-This is a modification of Ogata's algorihm for simulating any compound point process that evolves through time.
+- *`Coevolve`*: An adaptation of the COEVOLVE algorithm of Farajtabar et al [8]. for simulating any compound point process that evolves through time.
 This is the only aggregator that handles `VariableRateJump`.
 If rates do not change between jump events (i.e. `ConsantRateJump` or `MassActionJump`) this aggregator is very similar to `NRM`.
 (Requires dependency graph, see below.)

 To pass the aggregator, pass the instantiation of the type.
 For example: